 All undergraduate, matriculated students are members of the Hood College Student Government Association.
 The student government at Hood represents the voice of the student body to the faculty and administration and is responsible for overseeing many vital aspects of student life.
-The HCSGA consists of a student senate, which takes up issues of importance to the student body and enacts legislation; a judicial branch, which is responsible for the honor system; and an executive board, which administers the business of the student government and oversees its committees.
+The HCSGA consists of a student senate, which takes up issues of importance to the student body and enacts legislation; a judicial branch, which is responsible for the academic honor system; and an executive board, which administers the business of the student government and oversees its committees.

 Through its Campus Activities Board, the HCSGA provides social activities for students, and through its Finance Committee, it allocates the student activities fees to support the administration and programs of the clubs under its auspices.
-House Forum oversees the governance of the residence halls, working with the Assistant Dean of Students and Residence Life and Judicial Affairs to implement policies and procedures, while Commuter Council, working with the Director of Commuter Life and Student Activities, oversees the Commuter Student Union and its programs.
+House Forum oversees the governance of the residence halls, working with the director of residence life to implement policies and procedures, while Commuter Council, working with the director of commuter life and student activities, oversees the Commuter Student Union and its programs.
 The Academic Affairs Committee has members serving on or observing at many academic committees of the College, representing student views.
-The Parliamentarian reviews the constitutions of all prospective student organizations, ensuring that the Senate and Executive Board follow appropriate procedures in conducting meetings.
+The parliamentarian reviews the constitutions of all prospective student organizations, ensuring that the Senate and Executive Board follow appropriate procedures in conducting meetings.
 The Student Rights Committee serves as another voice for students regarding individual or group concerns.
-The Dean of Students serves as adviser to HCSGA.
+The dean of students serves as adviser to HCSGA.